Who was your first designer crush?

 You seem to be really loving hand-lettering and analog writing techniques.
 We love it too and are obsessed with all things analog.
 What do you love about it?

-Just for fun, complete this sentence: “Other than my phone, I never leave home without _______.”
+Just for fun, complete this sentence: “Besides my phone, I never leave home without…”

 A 10′ mini tape measure, a writing utensil, swimsuit, and a black emoji heart.